MundoDele Spanish Grammar

 Hay: impersonal existence

 Hay is one of the most common impersonal structures in Spanish.
-It means “there is” or “there are” and does not change between singular and plural in standard present tense usage.
+It means “there is” or “there are” and does not change between singular and plural in the present tense.

 | Spanish example | English meaning | Structure | Note |